abidlabs/shuffled_stats/README.rst

 	np.round(w,2)
 	>>> array([3.80, 2.09, -2.91])

-We see that the recovered weights are close to the original weights (4, 2, -3), including the bias term.
+We see that the recovered weights approximate the original weights (4, 2, -3), including the bias term.

+The library includes a function  for quickly generating dataset